 For the inventive, creative ideas include creating a Christmas lights display using prescription bottles or making a Christmas tree from medical gloves like several ingenious medical workers did to spread the holiday spirit.

 Another classic holiday activity certain to raise the spirits of hospital patients is caroling.

-If you want to coordinate a full-on caroling musical featuring a church choir, a small band, meticulous rehearsals, choreography, and more, go for it.
-You may not have the power of a church choir or the Indianapolis Colts at your disposal, but assembling a few willing neighbors, colleagues, hospital workers, or family members is, without a doubt, just as wonderful and powerful.
+If you want to you can coordinate a full-on caroling session.
+Music featuring a church choir, a small band, meticulous rehearsals, choreography, and more.
+You may not have the power of a church choir or the Indianapolis Colts at your disposal.
+But you could assembling a few willing neighbors, colleagues, hospital workers, or family members.
+Without a doubt, it will be just as wonderful and powerful.

-Choose a set list, print out the song lyrics, have a quick rehearsal before caroling time, and the caroling team is ready to go.
+Choose a set list and print out the song lyrics.
+You can also host a quick rehearsal before caroling time, and the caroling team is ready to go.
 Don’t forget to name your caroling team and be sure to bring coffee, tea, cocoa, and cookies.

 The least essential requirement?
 Singing chops.
 The most essential requirement?
 Holiday spirit.

 Need a little help organizing?
 Check out Caroling for a Cause to order a caroling kit with proceeds being donated to a charity.

 Few things are more gratifying than seeing a sick child gleam after opening an unexpected new toy.
 Or a fatigued grandfather perk up at the sight of a Scrabble board.
 A timely Christmas gift could be just what the doctor ordered.
 It can help fend off the daily battle with boredom, anxiety, and stress.